 3.2.1 Isolation of Pathogen

 Sorghum leaves showing typical were used for isolation of the pathogen.
-Pure culture was obtained by single spore isolation technique and stored in PDA slants at 4 oC.
-The conidial characters of the E. turcicum isolate corroborated with the standard descriptions of Leonards and Suggs (1974), Ellis and Holiday (1971) and Sivanesan (1987)
+Pure culture was obtained by single spore isolation technique and stored in PDA slants at 4 oC. do not repeat methodology The conidial characters of the E. turcicum isolate corroborated with the standard descriptions of Leonards and Suggs (1974), Ellis and Holiday (1971) and Sivanesan (1987) give recent references.
+A picture for the isolated pathogen can be included in this section.

 3.2.2 Evaluation of Antagonistic Potential of Endophytic Bacterial Isolates against E. turcicucm Using Dual Culture Technique